 - Sessions: 1

-Materials to Bring: 4–6 hardcover books for altering; various magazines, postcards, fabrics, and softcover books for collaging.
+Materials to Bring: 4–6 hardcover books for altering; various magazines, postcards, No 6 flat shader brush, and softcover books for collaging.

 Workshop Fee (includes $20 materials fee): $185.00

 Date & Time: Sunday, April 5, 2020 :: 9:30am-5:30pm

 Location: 375 Rhode Island St, San Francisco, CA 94103

 Note: Please read over the SFCB Registration Policies before signing up for a class

 REGISTRATION WILL CLOSE 3 DAYS PRIOR TO THE START DATE OF THIS WORKSHOP.